Authorization Holds

 Authorization reversals

-After receiving a partial reversal, the referenced authorization hold with a PENDING status can be decreased by making an API request and supplying the card token (cardReferenceToken) and the authorization hold reference (authorizationHoldExternalReferenceId) along with the amount used to decrease the held amount.
-If the used amount is equal or larger than the held amount, such hold is fully reversed and the hold is given the REVERSED status.
+Mambu supports both full and partial authorization reversals.
+After receiving a partial reversal, the referenced authorization hold with a PENDING status can be decreased by making an API request and supplying the card token (cardReferenceToken) and the authorization hold reference (authorizationHoldExternalReferenceId), along with the amount to decrease the held amount.
+If the amount used is equal to or larger than the held amount, the hold is fully reversed and the hold is given a REVERSED status.

 You can also fully reverse a PENDING authorization hold by making a delete request and supplying the card token (cardReferenceToken) and the authorization hold reference (authorizationHoldExternalReferenceId).